Bethe-Peierls Approximation for Linear Monodisperse Polymers Re-examined: Bethe-Peierls approximation

 where the factor $z$ in the second term is the number of orientations for the bond extending from the end-point occupying the internal site of the aggregate; in the third term, the factor

 takes into account the semiflexibility.
 The latter is derived making use of the assumption that the number of trans configurations in the aggregate is equal to $z/2$.
-In the case when $z$ is an even number and the surface sites, situated around the internal (central) site, are equally spaced among each other, $z/2$ is easily identified as the number configurations of two bonds with the 180 degree angle between them.
-Note that this naive picture cannot be used for the case when $z$ is an odd number and the surface sites are equally spaced around the internal site, since a construction of trans configurations with the 180 degree angle between the bonds is not possible in 2-D space (we are not sure about the 3-D case).
+In the case when $z$ is an even number and the surface sites, situated around the internal (central) site, are equally spaced, $z/2$ is easily identified as the number configurations of two bonds with the 180 degree angle between them.
+Note that this simplified picture does not apply when $z$ is an odd number since a construction of trans configurations with the 180 degree angle between the bonds is not possible for this case.
 Proceeding further with our description of (\ref{rec GPF}), we justify the statistical weight $zr_{f}/2$ by means of the relation

-where $z(z-1)/2$ is the total number of possible configurations for two bonds inside the aggregate.
-In order to evaluate the GPF, we obtain the Behte lattice recursive relations for $\chi _{k}$:
+where $z(z-1)/2$ is the total number of configurations for two bonds inside the aggregate.
+In order to evaluate GPF, we obtain the Behte lattice recursive relations for $\chi _{k}$:

-where the factor $r_{f}$ and the power $z-2$ are due to the fact that there are $z-2$ local gauche conformations out of $z-1$ possible for a middle segment located anywhere except the center of the Bethe lattice, $c^{\prime }$ is a scaling factor measuring the distance from the Bethe lattice center to be evaluated in the following.
+where the factor $r_{f}$ and the power $z-2$ are due to the fact that there are $z-2$ local gauche conformations out of $z-1$ possible for a middle segment located anywhere except the center of the Cayley tree, $c^{\prime }$ is a scaling factor measuring the distance from the Cayley tree center to be evaluated in the following.
 The summation in the third term of (\ref{rec GPF}) can now be carried out to yield

 Finally, we find

 Therefore, the function $\psi$ for this configuration appears to be

 where $\gamma $ is the number of ways per site the polymer chain can be arranged on otherwise empty lattice.
 We find that $\gamma _{\text{flex}}=\frac{z}{2} (z-1)^{x-1}$ for completely flexible chains, $\gamma _{\text{rigid}}=\frac{z}{2}$ for rigid rods, and $\gamma _{\text{flex}}=\frac{z}{2}[ w_{f}(z-2)+1]^{x-1}$ for semiflexible chains.
 The GPF for this configuration will be